Keystone Offset Program

 Yes, any organization with non-tax accounts receivables administered outside SAP can participate.
 There are two options.
 The administration of the receivables can be moved into SAP or the organization can provide a file to be used by the CRP system to match against payment data.
 Please contact Comptroller Operations for additional details.

 Will training be available for commonwealth staff?

 Since much of this program leverages existing processes, training classes are not required at this time.
 Many resources, including step-by-step guidelines are available and Comptroller Operations' staff are also available to assist and answer questions.
-If you have any questions or require additional assistance, please contact the Office of Comptroller Operations, Bureau of Quality Assurance at OB, PS_CRP_Clearance_Certificates
+If you have any questions or require additional assistance, please contact the Office of Comptroller Operations, Bureau of Payable Services at OB, PS_CRP_Clearance_Certificates